MichaelDemone/CLIAcromage/README.md

 `max-resource` is the amount of bricks, gems, or beasts required to win the game

 `max-tower` is the amount of tower required to win the game

+### Bot Training
+You can battle bots by running `lein repl` and calling `evo/train-ai` where it will run a small tournament for bots and tell you how the best bot behaves using a scoring system that you can then add into main and fight that bot yourself!